 A Park and Walk program can be simple and merely provide information to families about park and walk opportunities or it can be a more elaborate, coordinated program.

-The following steps provide guidance on establishing a more elaborate program, including important considerations for all types of programs.
+The following provide guidance steps on establishing a more elaborate program, including important considerations for all types of programs.

 Preparation

 Coordinate with School and District Staff